 Then he wanted to plant a flower garden in a little area that we haven’t had much luck in sowing.
 Again, he didn’t want any help, just the seeds and spent a happy afternoon planting.
 Unfortunately, the few plants that did sprout were quickly eaten by escaped chickens.
 Think it’s time to redesign the chicken area!

 He and his young mare Shadow began their joint schooling this summer as well.
-My husband worked with my son and the two of them began light training for his horse.
+My husband worked with my son, and the two of them started light training for his horse.
 While they both are up for it, it’s still a long way to Wordsworth’s

 ‘proud to curb, and eager to spur on, the galloping steed’; and then, the home-coming:––